|Fig. 1 Antarctica Sectors / Areas|

 (Wikipedia photon absorption, cf. Beer-Lambert law).
 Things will move along once researchers grasp the ghost photons and ghost plumes that heretofore, in grandfather's oceanography (for the most-part) evaded discovery (The Ghost Plumes, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15; The Ghost Photons, 2, 3).

-The oceans vary in quantity and type of quanta of their seawater, but for the most part, here is what they are made of:
+The oceans vary in quantity and type of quanta of their seawater, but for the most part (other than H2O), here is what they are made of:

 The six most abundant ions of seawater are chloride (Cl−), sodium (Na+), sulfate (SO24−), magnesium (Mg2+), calcium (Ca2+), and potassium (K+).
 By weight these ions make up about 99 percent of all sea salts.
 The amount of these salts in a volume of seawater varies because of the addition or removal of water locally (e.g., through precipitation and evaporation).
 The salt content in seawater is indicated by salinity (S), which is defined as the amount of salt in grams dissolved in one kilogram of seawater and expressed in parts per thousand.
 Salinities in the open ocean have been observed to range from about 34 to 37 parts per thousand (0/00 or ppt), which may also be expressed as 34 to 37 practical salinity units (psu).